Live and Eat on Campus

 Most students will room with another student from the same program, but some students may be in a single-occupancy room.
 The double-occupancy rooms typically have extra-long bunkable twin beds with moveable desks and ample closet space.
 Sheets, pillows, and towels are included.
 In keeping with a true college experience, students are pre-assigned to a residence hall and roommate.

 A meal plan is included in the program cost and provides three meals a day and a snack.
-On-campus dining options include the Dining Room at the Commons ("The Commons"), the LBC food court, and the Drawing Board Café.
 A vegetarian option is included for every meal, and the Dining Services staff work with participants who have other dietary restrictions.

 A Typical Day

 Pre-college participants have classes in the mornings and afternoons with a lunch break in between.
 Some college credit programs offer extra studio time or study sessions outside of class, but students still have plenty of downtime to enjoy hanging out with friends and enjoying campus amenities.
 After class, you can choose from a variety of fun cultural, social, athletic, and recreational activities at night and on the weekends.

 Tulane has a gymnasium, indoor and outdoor pools, tennis courts, squash courts, exercise studios, and a fitness center with an indoor track.
 Tulane is also home to the Newcomb Art Museum, twelve libraries and special collections, and Dixon Concert Hall.
 Across the street from Tulane’s campus is Audubon Park, a local favorite for its scenic live oaks, jogging track, and golf course.
 The LBC features the campus bookstore, the food court, ATMs, and a technology store.

 There is always an organized activity to join or you can spend time with your friends from the programs.
 Each course of study offers some of its own activities outside of the classroom, but we also plan activities that all students will want to participate in.